Do you tell your children about Santa Claus? Why or why not?

 Although Santa has never been our primary focus at Christmas, our kids are familiar with him and his backstory.
 For a child to grow to adulthood without ever hearing about Santa Claus would mean he’d been very sheltered indeed.

-So our children have watched movies like Elf, they have memorized poems such as The Night Before Christmas, and they’ve worn red velvet caps to ring the bell for Salvation Army.
-A few of the braver ones have even had their photos taken sitting in Santa’s lap.
+So our children have watched movies like Elf.
+They have memorized poems such as The Night Before Christmas.
+And they’ve worn red velvet caps to ring the bell for Salvation Army.
+A few of the braver ones have even been photographed sitting in Santa’s lap.

-But if by “telling your kids about Santa Claus” you mean, have we led them to believe that Santa Claus delivers their presents or spies on them in their sleep, the answer is no. We’ve never taught them that.
+However, if by “telling your kids about Santa Claus” you mean, have we led them to believe that Santa Claus delivers their presents or spies on them in their sleep, the answer is no. We have never taught them that.

 Our family views Santa in much the same way as we view evolution.
 To be completely unfamiliar with either of those topics is to be culturally illiterate.

-FACT: Saint Nicholas was persecuted for his faith and was imprisoned by the Roman emperor Diocletian for refusing to deny Jesus as God (and Charles Darwin spent five years aboard the ship HMS Beagle as their Naturalist before writing Origin of the Species).
+FACT: Saint Nicholas was persecuted for his faith.
+He was even imprisoned by the Roman emperor Diocletian for refusing to deny Jesus as God.
+(By the same token, Charles Darwin spent five years aboard the ship HMS Beagle as their Naturalist before writing Origin of the Species).

-FACT: St. Nick does not circumvent the globe on Christmas Eve in a sleigh pulled by flying reindeer (and one species does not magically turn into another — fish will never grow feet and fur and start swinging from trees, no matter how many millions and billions of years you give them to do so).
+FACT: St. Nick does not circumvent the globe on Christmas Eve in a sleigh pulled by flying reindeer.
+(Nor does one species magically turn into another.
+Fish will never grow feet and fur and start swinging from trees, no matter how many millions and billions of years you give them to do so).

 We think there’s a place for fantasy and fiction and fun and games, but we take care to only present them as such.
 We value our children’s trust and never wish to abuse it.
 Childlike faith is a precious thing, and we wouldn’t want to see it misplaced.